Skip Navigation

 What is Sales Prospecting?

-Sales prospecting consists of research to find potential customers, and external communication between a sales rep and the contacts they think would be a good fit for their product.
-Prospects are potential customers who sales reps are trying to sell products or solutions to, which means prospecting is when you actively look for new customers to make connections with.
+Sales prospecting consists of research to find potential customers and external communication between a sales rep and the contacts they think would be a good fit for their product.
+Prospects are potential customers with whom sales reps are trying to sell products or solutions, which means prospecting is when you actively look for new customers to make connections with.

 Why is Sales Prospecting Important?